Scottish Music Awards

-The Scottish Music Awards are an annual award ceremony held in Scotland to commemorate outstanding musical contribution by musicians over the past year to Scottish music and success on the Scottish Singles and Albums Charts.
+The Scottish Music Awards (Scottish Gaelic: Duaisean Ciùil na h-Alba) are an annual award ceremony held in Scotland to commemorate outstanding musical contribution by musicians over the past year to Scottish music and success on the Scottish Singles and Albums Charts.
 As of 2020, the awards have been held annually for 22 years.
+The Scottish Music Awards celebrated its 25th anniversary in 2023.

 The 2020 ceremony was held on 28 November, dubbed as a "St. Andrew's Day celebration".
 Performances included Lewis Capaldi, Biffy Clyro, Texas, Amy Macdonald, Wet Wet Wet, Dougie MacLean, GUN, Stephanie Cheape, HYYTS, kitti, Luke La Volpe, George Bowie and Graeme Park.

 History

-Over the course of the awards tenure, the awards have honoured some of the Scotland's biggest international musicians, including Annie Lennox and Susan Boyle, whilst celebrating Scotland’s best up and coming musical artists, through breakthrough awards awarded to musicians Be Charlotte, Tom Walker and Lewis Capaldi.
+Over the course of the awards tenure, the awards have honoured some of the Scotland's biggest international musicians, including Annie Lennox and Susan Boyle, whilst celebrating Scotland's best up and coming musical artists, through breakthrough awards awarded to musicians Be Charlotte, Tom Walker and Lewis Capaldi.

-The award ceremonies aim to raise funds for the UK’s largest independent music therapy charity, Nordoff Robbins.
+The award ceremonies aim to raise funds for the UK's largest independent music therapy charity, Nordoff Robbins.

-Ceremonies
+The Scottish Music Awards celebrated its 25th anniversary in 2023.

+2024 Ceremony

+The 26th Scottish Music Awards ceremony were held on 2 November 2024, again being held at the Barrowland Ballroom in Glasgow, and hosted by Edith Bowman.
+The following were recipients of awards during the 2024 ceremony of the awards: